puthujjana/theragatha/content/en/theragatha/_index.md

 weight: 1
 ---

-# Therāgāthā: The Verses of the Senior Monks
+# Theragāthā: The Verses of the Senior Monks

 [Chapter One](chapter_one/)